 How to Communicate with Tenants and Owners Quickly

 Property management software tools should make communications with your tenants and owners quick and easy.
 Commonly you’ll find you can create email templates and send out an email blast.
-It’s also helpful to have a software that allows you to send SMS/text messages.
+It’s also helpful to have software that allows you to send SMS/text messages.

 TIP: Invest in a property management software with online access to tenant contact information at your fingertips.